 Another solution!
 GRAMPIANS GETAWAY

 If you are looking for accommodation that is dog friendly, why not look at Grampians Getaway?
-This property has it's own private lake and 4 of the 6 units are pet friendly!
-Josephina and Rohan took this property over in December 2019 and have decided to keep the property pet friendly to cater for the growing demand of pet friendly accommodation.
+This property has its own private lake and the 6 units are pet friendly!
+Josephina and Rohan took this property over in December 2019 and have decided to keep the property pet friendly to cater for the growing demand in the area.
 Unfortunately there are no caravan/camping sites at Grampians Getaway so this solution only works if you are looking for self-catering holidays accommodation.